Skip to main content

 Downloading a Dataset

-To download a dataset, you can use the CLI:
+To download a dataset, you can use the CLI or the SDK:

 relari-cli datasets get DATASET_ID OUT_DIR